alicefabreverdure/tweet_analysis/README.md

 ```
 docker run -d -p 8501:8501 alicefabreverdure/tweet_analysis
 ```
+To create an image in dockerhub we created the folder .github/workflows which makes the link between git hub and docker hub.
+Moreover, when looking at the Actions' tab in github we can see that the image is effectively built and that it can be found in dockerhub.

 This version of docker hub will show the background of the application but an error will appear.
 The origin of this error is the large size of the modele.
-The model is too heavy to be downloaded in docker hub.
-In local docker, git lfs is sufficient to overcome this problem, whereas docker hub doesn't support this form of git.
-A second way to solve this problem is by using a google drive link but unfortunately it didn't work also.
+The model is too heavy to be normaly pushed in git hub.
+Then we used git push lfs.
+Then in local docker, git lfs is sufficient to overcome this problem, whereas docker hub doesn't support this form of git.
+Indeed : "Currently Docker Hub does not support Git LFS (Large File Storage).
+If you have binaries in your build context that are managed by Git LFS, only the pointer file is present in the clone made during the automated build, which is not what you want. "

 After a long time of research we noticed that it is a probleme for a lot of people and even professional teams.
 Suggestions to support the git lfs version was made to docker hub.
 This problem was first confronted in 2015 and persist till now. (for more information about this problem, check this tow links: https://stackoverflow.com/questions/73944739/spring-boot-java-jar-file-corrupt-in-docker-image-via-docker-hub-since-using and  https://github.com/docker/hub-feedback/issues/500)

+A second way to solve this problem is by using a google drive link but unfortunately it didn't work also.
+We created a file download.py which specifies from where to downlod the file and where to download it.
+The later is located in a public repo, with the right to edit it.
+However an issue relatives to access appears.
+Once more, this issue seems to be commom to several persons with no solution.

+As it doesn't work as expected, we haven't merged the branch docker-hub.
+Then on the main branch, to see the final application you have to use docker desktop and the command mentionned in section 5.
+In order to see the work done relatively to dockerhub, you have to select the branch docker-hub.

 ### 6. Example
 ![Algorithm schema](./images/Screenshot1.jpg)